Research & trials

 Conducted at: Telethon Kids Institute, Perth Children’s Hospital, Stanford University

-Brief overview: The primary purpose is to determine whether alternative methods to sleep studies such as lung function testing; symptom scores; quality of life indicators; or motor function assessment can better predict the onset of respiratory failure so treatment can be initiated earlier.
-This then delaying the onset of respiratory failure and death.
-The secondary aim is to use the findings from a longitudinal cohort study to document and describe the natural history of respiratory disease in these conditions, allowing them to construct clinical guidelines for monitoring respiratory function in patients and determine relevant respiratory outcome measures for future clinical trials.
+The primary aim of this research is to determine whether alternative assessments such as lung function testing, symptom scores, quality of life indicators and motor function measures can better predict the onset of respiratory failure, enabling earlier intervention and improved clinical outcomes.
+A secondary aim is to use findings from a longitudinal cohort study to describe the natural history of respiratory disease in these conditions, supporting the development of clinical guidelines and future clinical trial outcome measures.

 Outcomes from project: Sleep studies being conducted at home as an alternative to attending them at the hospital has been welcomed by families due to the convenience and comfort of not travelling or spending a night away from home.
 The research outcomes from this project have continued to be reviewed throughout, however the goal remains to be to predict the onset of respiratory failure so we can initiate treatment earlier, which can ultimately delay the onset of respiratory failure and death.